-One of our most popular procedures, breast augmentation with implants, has also been one of the most frequently performed cosmetic surgery procedures in the U.S. for a couple decades now.
+One of our most popular procedures, breast implants, has also been one of the most frequently performed cosmetic surgery procedures in the U.S. for a couple of decades now.
 There are some very good reasons why.
-Not only do breast implants improve the cup size, shape and overall appearance of a woman’s breasts, they can also help boost self-esteem, body image and sexual satisfaction.
+Not only do breast implants improve the cup size, shape, and overall appearance of a woman’s breasts, but they can also help boost self-esteem, body image, and sexual satisfaction.

 Interestingly there are also some long-standing myths and misconceptions about breast implants.
 A lot of this misinformation and conjecture is floating around on the Internet from what seems to be “reliable” sources.
 For someone who may be interested in breast augmentation, it can be hard to separate the facts from the hype.

 That’s why we’ve compiled what we believe are some of the biggest myths about breast implants, along with the facts about each of these ideas.
 We’re addressing seven myths here.
 This way, you can make a well-informed decision about whether breast implants are right for you.
 There are other myths as well, but certainly, the ones we’re covering here are some of the most persistent.